A long-distance relationship can get hard when you are away from your romantic partner for a long time.

 In such a case, all you have to do is reduce the frequency or the length of your conversations.
 Spending less time on the phone talking about nothing will allow you to do something fun with your life.

-Another common theme is couples morning to each other about how much the message either in the wish, they would be together.
+Another common problem is couples moaning to each other about how much they miss each other and their wish to be together.

 Constant moaning, while understandable, negatively impacts your well-being and makes your long-distance relationship even harder.